AMReX-Fluids/AMReX-Hydro/CONTRIBUTING.md

        for (int n=0; n<10; ++n)
           Print() << "Not like this.";
 ```
-  * Add a space after the function name and before the
+  * When declaring and defining a function, add a space after the function name and before the
-parenthesis of the parameter list (but
-not when simply calling the function).
+parenthesis of the parameter list (but not when simply calling the function).
 For example:
 ```cpp
         void CorrectFunctionDec (int input)
 ```